SMACE: A New Method for the Interpretability of Composite Decision Systems: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We addressed the problem of explaining decisions produced by a decision-making system composed of both machine learning models and decision rules.
 We proposed SMACE, to generate feature importance based explanations.
-It is the first method specifically designed for these systems, to the best of our knowledge.
+Up to the best of our knowledge, it is the first method specifically designed for these systems.
 SMACE approaches the problem with a projection-based solution to explain the rule-based decision and by aggregating it with models explanations.
 We finally showed that model-agnostic approaches designed to explain machine learning models are not well-suited for this problem, due to the complications coming with the rules.
 In contrast, SMACE provides meaningful results by meeting our requirements, \emph{i.e.}, adapting to the needs of the end user.

-For the sake of reproducibility, SMACE is implemented in a publicly available Python package.
-In future work, we plan to extend SMACE by getting rid of some of the assumptions on which it is currently based.
-The main limitation in our opinion is the restriction to continuous values.
-A particularly interesting approach to include categorical features is implemented in CatBoost \citep{prokhorenkova2018catboost}, a gradient boosting toolkit.
+In future work, we plan to extend SMACE, making it usable in a wider range of applications.
+A particularly interesting approach to include categorical features in the rules is implemented in CatBoost \citep{prokhorenkova2018catboost}, a gradient boosting toolkit.
 The idea is to group categories by \textit{target statistics}, which can replace them.
-SMACE can also be generalized to more complex model configurations, where some models take as input the output of other models.
-The idea is to recursively weigh the importance of each model with the contribution it brings for other models.
+SMACE could also be generalized to more complex model configurations, where some models take as input the output of other models.
+One natural extension would be to recursively weight the importance of each model with the contribution it brings for other models.